MicrosoftDocs/visualstudio-docs.pl-pl/docs/vs-2015/ide/reference/replace-in-files-command.md

 ## <a name="arguments"></a>Argumenty
  `findwhat`
- Wymagane.
+ Wymagana.
 Tekst do dopasowania.

  `replacewith`
- Wymagane.
+ Wymagana.
 Tekst do podstawienia w dopasowany tekst.

 ## <a name="switches"></a>Przełączniki
  / all lub /a